Dallas–Fort Worth metroplex: Economy

 The cities of Dallas and Fort Worth are the two central cities of the Metroplex, with Arlington being a third economically important city; it is a center for sporting events, tourism and manufacturing.
 Most other incorporated cities in the Metroplex are "bedroom communities" serving largely as residential and small-business centers, though there are several key employers in these regions.
 Due to the large number of smaller, less well-known cities, Metroplex residents commonly divide the region roughly in half along Texas Interstate 35, which runs north–south, splitting into two 'branches' (I-35E in Dallas and I-35W in Fort Worth) through the Metroplex.
 They refer to places as being on the "Dallas side" or the "Fort Worth side", or in "the Arlington area", which is almost directly south of the airport; cities in the Arlington area form the Mid-Cities.
 It is nominally between the two major east–west interstates in the region (I-20, passing to the south of both downtowns, and I-30, connecting Dallas and Fort Worth city centers).

 Business management and operations play a central role in the area's economy.
 Dallas and its suburbs have the third-largest concentration of corporate headquarters in the United States.
 Moreover, it is the only metro area in the country home to three of the top-ten largest Fortune 500 companies by revenue.
 The area continues to draw corporate relocation from across the nation, and especially from California.
-From late 2018 to early 2019, both McKesson and Charles Schwab announced they would be relocating from San Francisco to the DFW area.
-Later in 2019, San Francisco-based Uber announced a massive corporate expansion just east of downtown Dallas.
+From late 2018 to early 2019, both McKesson and Charles Schwab announced they would be relocating from San Francisco to the Dallas/Fort Worth area.
+Later in 2019, San Francisco-based Uber announced a massive corporate expansion just east of Downtown Dallas.